starcraftman/pakit/docs/pakit_recipes.rst

 Noteworthy Subclasses:

-* *Git*: Fetch source from a valid git URI.
+* *Git*: Fetch source from a valid git repository.
   By default checkout default branch.
   Optionally specify a branch, tag, or revision to checkout post download.
-* *Hg*: Operates same as Git but for Mercurial repositories.
+* *Hg*: The same as Git but for Mercurial repositories.
 * *Archive*: Provides support for retrieving source archives from a specified URI.
   You must provide the hash of the archive to verify it after download.
   Extracting the archive to source folder will be done automatically if supported.
-* *Dummy*: A convenience class, should the Recipe not require source code, use this and pakit will simply create an empty folder where the source should be.
+* *Dummy*: A convenience class, should the Recipe not require source code.
+  This class will simply create an empty folder where the source should be.

 By convention, repos should have two entries: *stable* and *unstable*.
 The *stable* repo should fetch a tagged or versioned release of code if possible.